Woven Wire Mesh vs Perforated Plate Sieves (Benefits & Drawbacks + Video)

 One of the biggest drawbacks of perforated plate sieves is the fact that they have limited open area than mesh sieves.
 Woven wire mesh test sieves have more openings per square inch due the weaving process whereas perforated plate has less open surface area.

-As a result, throughput gets reduced when using perforated plate sieves.
+As a result, throughput can be reduced when using perforated plate sieves.

 Another major drawback is that perforated plate sieves aren't as tightly monitored for tolerances.
 This can be problematic in industries, such as the food industry, that are heavily regulated and rely on calibrated/certified equipment.